The Coalition Process

 For the most part, key stakeholder groups and community members in and around the Gunnison Basin have voiced support for the GPLI’s consensus proposal.
 At the same time, members of the community have had some specific concern with particular parts of the initial proposal.
 As a result of that feedback, the GPLI has worked to refine the initial recommendations including adjusting boundaries or in some circumstances changing a land designation recommendation.

 With that input, the GPLI has now agreed to 452,221 acres of federal public lands to be recommended by consensus for protection as either SMA or wilderness.

 This process ensured that for the areas of agreement in the proposal:

 Does not close any roads or trails that are currently open; existing trail uses would remain essentially the same.

-- Allows future trail projects to be considered for construction through agency review from the BLM and Forest Service.
+Allows future trail projects to be considered for construction and management through standard agency decision making by the BLM and Forest Service.

 Does not affect popular over the snow riding areas.